N-Elmer/BIRTH-ARCHIVE/README.md

 # BIRTH-ARCHIVE
 DIGITAL 💾 BIRTH 🤱🏾 RECORD

-This is a desktop GUI app that helps the community record birth.
+This is a desktop GUI app that helps the community record births.